jacobkap/crimebythenumbers/docs/regular-expressions.md

 )
 ```

 When looking closely at these crimes it is clear that some may overlap in certain categories such as theft, and there are several duplicates with slight differences in spelling.
 For example the last two crimes are "Weapons Offence" and "Weapons Offense".
-These should clearly be the same crime but the first one spelled "offense" wrong.
+These should be the same crime but the first one spelled "offense" wrong.
 And take a look at "motor vehicle theft".
 There are two crimes here because one of them adds a question mark at the end for some reason.

 ## Finding patterns in text with `grep()`

-We'll start with `grep()` which allows us to search a vector of data and find where there is a match for the pattern we want to look for.
+We'll start with `grep()` which allows us to search a vector of data (in R columns in a data.frame operate the same as a vector) and find where there is a match for the pattern we want to look for.

 The syntax for `grep()` is

-grep("pattern", data)
+`grep("pattern", data)`

-pattern is the pattern you are searching for, such as "a" if you want to find all values with the letter a.
-The pattern must always be in quotes.

-data is a vector of strings (such as "crimes" we made above or a column in a data set) that you are searching in to find the pattern.
+Where pattern is the pattern you are searching for, such as "a" if you want to find all values with the letter a.
+The pattern must always be in quotes. data is a vector of strings (such as "crimes" we made above or a column in a data.frame) that you are searching in to find the pattern.

 The output of this function is a number which says which element(s) in the vector the pattern was found in.
 If it returns, for example, the numbers 1 and 3 you know that the first and third element in your vector has the pattern - and no other elements do.
 It is essentially returning the index where the conditional statement "is this pattern present" is true.